 Ivy Tech Comm Coll (GED) – 1815 E Morgan St – Kokomo – IN 46901 – Ph: (765) 252.5536

-How Much Is the GED Test in Indiana
+How Much Does a GED Cost in Indiana?

-The cost of taking the GED test in Indiana varies depending on whether you take the test at a test center or online.
+The GED cost in Indiana varies depending on whether you take the test at a test center or online.

 Cost of Taking the GED Test at a Test Center